Frequently Asked Questions

 - Capezio: Classic Tap (K543), Premier (CGO9), K360 (typically come without taps)

 - Miller and Ben - Jazz Tap Master, Triple Threat

-- Bloch - Jazz Flex, Jason Samuel Smith
+- Bloch - Tap Flex, Jason Samuel Smith

 - For larger shoe sizes

-- Men with a shoe size larger than a 13, need to special order ballet shoes from Capezio BEFORE arriving on campus.
+- Male identifying dancers with a shoe size larger than a 13, need to special order ballet shoes from Capezio BEFORE arriving on campus.
 Allow up to 6 weeks for delivery.

-- Women with a shoe size larger than 10, will need to special order, or do an extensive search for shoes.
+- Female identifying dancers with a shoe size larger than 10, will need to special order, or do an extensive search for shoes.

 - Miller and Ben Shoes all come without taps.
 Miller and Ben will install taps for an additional fee (recommended) but all styles can be purchased without taps to be worn as character shoes.
 The styles recommended are those that we think may be the most versatile.

 - Shoe sizes vary quite a bit from manufacturer to manufacturer.
 Before purchasing shoes be sure to inquire about sizing.
 Your street shoe size will not always be the right fit in a dance shoe.

 - Quality dance shoes are expensive.
 While you do not need to spend $200-$300, you do get what you pay for in dance shoes.
 Cheaper shoes are more difficult to dance in, are more likely to break or fall apart, and are not as good for your feet.